-Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management Reputation Changes related to other climate-related developments include the reputational risk of not being perceived as a sustainable or green-minded company.
-Such a risk would affect HCP by causing a decrease in demand for our buildings, resulting in a decrease in revenues, if any of our tenants chose to relocate due to our reputation being perceived as an unsustainable company.
-Reduced demand for goods/services Up to 1 year Direct About as likely as not Medium The estimated financial implications from reduced demand for buildings resulting in decreased tenant revenue from a perceived negative sustainability reputation could be significant.
-We earned \$1,273.2 million in rental related revenues within our boundary in 2015.
-A 1% decrease from lost tenants could cost us \$12.7M in lost revenues annually as compared to 2015.
-We believe other climate-related risks such as a perceived negative sustainability reputation could increase and could have the potential to Methods we are using to manage the risks driven by changes in other climate-related developments such as reputation include pursuing LEED and ENERGY STAR certifications, involving our tenants in our sustainable business strategy though the use of our annual tenant satisfaction survey and the promotion of water conservation and energy saving procedures.
-For example, HCP is the cumulative ENERGY STAR program leader for the medical office building category and we are continuing to pursue ENERGY STAR certifications as well as LEED certifications.
-In 2015, our tenant The costs associated with LEED and ENERGY STAR certified properties can cost anywhere between \$400,000 and \$600,000 for new construction, and between \$350,000 and \$550,000 to retrofit an existing building, while there are no costs (\$0.00) associated with the promotion of sustainability and internal awareness of water conservation and energy savings to our tenants.
+Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management Changing consumer behavior Changes related to other climate-related developments include the risk of changing consumer behavior, as there are a growing number of tenants who consider sustainability as a key factor in their leasing and leasing renewal decisions.
+Such a risk would affect HCP by causing a decrease in demand for our buildings, resulting in a decrease in revenues, if we were unable to provide energy efficient space to those tenants and potential tenants that prefer it.
+Reduced demand for goods/services Up to 1 year Direct About as likely as not Medium The estimated financial implications from reduced demand for our buildings resulting in decreased rental revenue from lost tenants and potential tenants that prefer more energy efficient space could be significant.
+Tenants are increasingly requesting ENERGY STAR and/or LEED certified space.
+We earned \$1.41 billion in rental related revenues within our boundary in 2016.
+A 1% decrease from lost tenants could cost us \$14.1 million in lost revenues annually as compared to 2015.
+We believe other climate-related risks such as Methods we are using to manage the risks driven by changes in other climate-related developments such as changed consumer behavior include pursuing LEED and ENERGY STAR (ES) certifications, involving tenants in our sustainable business strategy though our annual tenant satisfaction survey and the promotion of water and energy saving procedures.
+For example, HCP is the cumulative ES program leader for the MOB category and we are continuing to pursue ES as well as the LEED certifications.
+In 2016, our tenant satisfaction survey was delivered to 2,327 of our tenants and we achieved a The costs associated with LEED and ENERGY STAR certified properties can cost anywhere between \$400,000 and \$600,000 for new construction, and between \$350,000 and \$550,000 to retrofit an existing building, while there are no costs (\$0.00) associated with the promotion of sustainability and internal awareness of water conservation and energy savings to our tenants.
 The cost of our annual tenant satisfaction survey is approximately \$52,500.

-Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management generate a substantive change in our revenues over time if we do not retain our esteemed sustainability reputation. satisfaction survey was delivered via a web based methodology to 2,571 of our tenants and we achieved a response rate of 84%.
-The survey included 27 questions related to Green Initiatives including tenant satisfaction with our commitment to sustainability, their likelihood of participating in various programs, how various initiatives would influence their rental decision and the importance of sustainability to their employees and customers.
-Our water conservation and energy savings procedures communicated to our tenants include reminders for them to and the implementation of these measures
+Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management changing consumer behavior could increase and could have the potential to generate a substantive change in our revenues over time if not properly mitigated. response rate of 89%.
+The survey included 18 questions related to Green Initiatives including tenant satisfaction with our commitment to sustainability, their likelihood of participating in programs, how various initiatives would influence their rental decision and the importance of sustainability to their employees and customers.
+Our water and energy savings procedures communicated to our tenants include reminders, and the implementation of these measures and practices will appeal those tenants who prefer to do business with more sustainable companies.
+Additionally, we believe these